Chocolate Chip Pumpkin Cookies

 - Spoon batter onto cookie sheets that have been sprayed with non-stick cooking spray or lightly buttered.
 Bake for 15 minutes or until lightly golden brown.
 Let sit for one minute after removing from oven.
 Then cool on wire racks.

-This entry was posted on Thursday, October 1st, 2009 at 7:16 am and is filed under Dessert.
+This entry was posted on Thursday, October 1st, 2009 at 7:16 am and is filed under Dessert, Pumpkin.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can leave a response, or trackback from your own site.